 About Whale Sharks

-Whale sharks are the largest known fish specie and can weigh up to over 30 tonnes.
+Whale sharks are the largest known fish specie and can weigh up to over 30 tons.

 They are by far the largest living nonmammalian vertebrate and sole member of the genus Rhincodon and the only extant member of the family.